Zheng He and the Chinese Treasure Fleet: The greatest explorer you've never heard of

 Zheng He's voyages were not just about trade and diplomacy, however.
 He was also a cultural ambassador, bringing Chinese art, literature, and philosophy to the lands he visited.

-Despite its many accomplishments, the Treasure Fleet was ultimately disbanded by the Ming Dynasty in the mid-15th century.
+Despite its many accomplishments, the Treasure Fleet was ultimately disbanded by the Ming Dynasty by the mid-15th century.

 The reasons for this are not entirely clear, but historians speculate that it was due to a combination of factors, including domestic political turmoil, economic pressures, and a growing sense of isolationism within the Ming court.

-Despite his many achievements, Zheng He's legacy was largely forgotten in China after his death.
+Zheng He's legacy was largely forgotten in China after his death in 1433 CE.
 The Ming Dynasty turned inward and abandoned its naval expeditions, and later rulers did not see the value in Zheng He's voyages.

 It was not until the 20th century that Zheng He's legacy was rediscovered and celebrated, both in China and around the world.